Skip to main content

 How do I filter a view?

-You can earn more about filtering a view here!
+You can learn more about filtering a view here!

 Can I reference a view in my formula?